-lf Then The CARDeposit is cancelled You must send a written cancellation notice showing the cancellation number to the Cardmember within three (3) business days from the date of such cancellation.
+If Then The CARDeposit is cancelled You must send a written cancellation notice showing the cancellation number to the Cardmember within three (3) business days from the date of such cancellation.
 If a refund is due, pursuant to your advance deposit cancellation policy, you must include the appropriate indicator or submit a Credit form with the words "CARDeposit Cancellation" on the Cardmember signature line.
 If you are unsure of how to submit using the appropriate indicator, contact your Merchant Services Provider.
+An arrival date of a CARDeposit is changed You must send the Cardmember a written confirmation of the change within three (3) business days from the date the reservation was changed.